Physical Thickness Characterization of the FRIB Production Targets: Introduction

+Engineered to endure beam powers up to 50 kW, the target mitigates thermal stress by rotating the disc, thereby spreading the energy deposition across a wider surface area.
+This approach lowers the surface power density and improves thermal efficiency.
+The current implementation features a graphite disc approximately 30 cm in diameter, rotating at moderate speeds (500 rpm).
+Plans are underway to increase the rotational speed to 2000 rpm in future operations, which will further suppress the peak temperature and minimize temperature gradients within the irradiated region of the disc.

+The stable beam, accelerated in the FRIB accelerator section, is delivered to the target with a beam spot size of 0.25 mm (1$\sigma$) in both horizontal and vertical directions.
+The beam irradiates a 1 cm-wide circular region illustrated in Figure \ref{fig:0} near the rim of the rotating graphite disc.
+The region maintains a uniform thickness, with the total allowable deviation limited to less than 2$\%$.
+This allowable thickness variation is constrained by the fixed momentum acceptance of the Advanced Rare Isotope Separator (ARIS) \citep{int_6_1,int_6_2}.
+To maintain uniform areal density in the irradiated region, local variations arising from material inhomogeneity, porosity, or machining defects must be minimized, as they broaden the momentum distribution of the fragments and reduce the fraction transmitted through ARIS to the experimental hall.
+Based on measurements using actual beam irradiation, the combined uncertainty, primarily due to porosity-related inhomogeneity and deformation during 500 rpm rotation, is estimated to be within $\pm$ 1$\%$.
+An additional contribution to the overall uncertainty arises from local variations in physical thickness introduced during the machining process.
+Currently, the graphite disc is replaced after every ten experimental runs.
 To ensure consistent experimental results, accurate characterization of the target thickness is essential.
 Previously, thickness measurements were conducted at only five discrete positions using a micrometer, introducing significant uncertainty and limited accuracy.
-To address this limitation, a continuous thickness measurement apparatus based on a laser displacement sensor has been developed.
+To address this limitation, a continuous thickness measurement apparatus based on a laser displacement sensor, shown in Figure \ref{fig:1}, has been developed.
 The thickness is measured along the entire circumference with an angular resolution of 0.1$^{0}$ and a radial step size of 1 mm, enabling full areal mapping of the target.
 Each thickness value represents an average over a circular area with a diameter of 0.5 mm.
 This method provides a detailed quantification of thickness variations across the entire target surface.
 We report the characterization of thickness variations in FRIB targets with nominal thicknesses ranging from 0.4 to 5 mm.